acetim/rpi-oled-bitbanging-driver/README.md

 my first kernel module/driver!

-using the bit-banging technique to control my i2c oled display
+using the bit-banging technique to control my i2c oled display on my raspberry pi